 GRAND PRIX DRESSAGE RIDER, TRAINER, AND COACH MEMBER OF THE USEF DEVELOPMENT PROGRAM

-Claire is a United States Dressage Federation Gold, Silver and Bronze Medalist, recipient of the USDF Gold, Silver and Bronze Freestyle Bar, USDF Horse of the Year award winner, and has competed in a total of 11 USEF National Championships, including the 2013 USEF Festival of Champions, the 2012 Developing Horse Grand Prix Championship, and the 2011 Pan American Games Selection Trials.
+A native of USDF Region 6, Claire is a United States Dressage Federation Gold, Silver and Bronze Medalist, recipient of the USDF Gold, Silver and Bronze Freestyle Bar, USDF Horse of the Year award winner, and has competed in a total of 11 USEF National Championships, including the 2013 USEF Festival of Champions, the 2012 Developing Horse Grand Prix Championship, and the 2011 Pan American Games Selection Trials.
 Claire completed both her undergraduate and graduate studies at Baylor University, receiving her Bachelor of Business Administration, Marketing, in 2009 and her Master's of Science in Education, Sport Management, in 2011.
 Claire has been riding and training full-time since graduation, starting with several years operating her own business in Central Texas.
-She relocated to the West Coast in 2014, working for Jan Ebeling in Southern California for two years before moving north to a beautiful private facility in Port Townsend, Washington.
-In 2018, Claire teamed up with Aaron Janicki of Janicki Dressage to work with him and his string of dressage sales horses, and she is now accepting clients under her own Darnell Dressage in Moorpark, California, roughly one hour from Los Angeles.
+She relocated to the West Coast in 2014, working for Jan Ebeling in Southern California for two years before moving north to beautiful Washington, where she worked at both a private facility and a successful sales barn, before returning to the Ebelings in Spring 2019.
+She is delighted to be back in Washington as of April 2021 for an exciting partnership with Amanda Olson Dressage.